Spam Fried Rice

 • A deeper skillet or wok with high sides makes stirring everything together much easier.

-• One and a half cans of SPAM, or a pound meat works fine in this recipe too.
+• One and a half cans of SPAM, or a pound of meat works fine in this recipe too.

 • A microwave splatter cover helps trap in the steam to keep the fried rice moist while reheating.